Author: Mark Radcliff

 As I write this, Old Man Winter has set in pretty good in District III.

 Today, however, things have changed with the proliferation of electric aircraft, particularly for indoor flying.
-In District III, we are blessed with two large indoor events: the Horizon Indoor held in Columbus, Ohio, and the Northeast Ohio Electric Festival in Akron, Ohio.

-Although these events are huge and attract participants from District III and beyond, there are plenty clubs flying nearly every weekend during the long, cold winters in Ohio, Pennsylvania, and West Virginia.
 The great thing about this is it makes those winter days go by fast, but the downside is while you are flying indoors, you’re probably not getting to do much building for the spring.
 Thank goodness for ARFs!

 Another excellent winter club activity is a mall show.
-These shows are a great way to show the public what we do and promote the benefits of model aviation.
+Mall shows are a great way to show the public what we do and promote the benefits of model aviation.

 I have noticed a decline in these events throughout the years, and when talking with clubs that had successful mall shows but no longer did them, I asked why.

-One of the biggest issues was the malls began to charge the clubs for the space used for the show.
-Unfortunately I heard this from several clubs.
+One of the biggest issues was that malls began to charge the clubs for the space used for the show.
+I heard this from several clubs.
 This typically happened when new management took over the mall.

 I encourage you to go to your local mall and talk to management about doing a show with your club.
 Maybe they have a new philosophy and want to encourage local nonprofit organizations and will not charge you.